 Complex Academic Language and Text

-However, not all the content we put online is meant to be read at an easier reading level, especially in the world of research and policy where content is often quite academic and complex in nature.
+However, not all the content we put online is meant to be read at an easier reading level, especially in the world of research and policy, where content is often quite academic and complex in nature.
 This can mean larger words, scientific context and charts, and other dense, scholarly material that expert audiences need to access.
-For example, this introductory text to a report preview on a website Constructive designed for ClimateWorks Foundation, comes out at a grade 17 on the readability scale.
+For example, this introductory text to a report preview on a website Constructive designed for ClimateWorks Foundation comes out at a grade of 17 on the readability scale.

 ClimateWorks’ content is most appropriate for people who read at a post-graduate level.
 That’s pretty heavy reading, especially for a single paragraph!
 But in speaking succinctly to the expectations and sensibilities of expert audiences, we establish an accurate, compelling preview of what the reader can expect as they explore further.
 This creates a better user experience that strengthens the brand.
 In cases where your content is going to be complex, then it’s a good idea to lean into it—specifically by making sure your nonprofit website’s SEO is attracting people looking for that valuable jargon!